Authority Model

 ScenarioSeverityRecovery

-L2 goes downGracefulRedeploy contracts on another L2; identity survives on Bitcoin
+L2 goes downGracefulCreate new instances on another L2; identity survives on Bitcoin

-Inscription UTXO lostSeriousRe-inscribe as child of original + deploy new L2 contract
+Inscription UTXO lostSeriousRe-inscribe as child of original + create new L2 instances

 Bitcoin key lostCatastrophicCommittee 2-of-3 multi-sig recovery (Taproot vault Leaf 1)